lizraeli/lev-izraelit/src/content/state-hook.md

 <iframe class="code-editor" src="../post-1/use-count" style="overflow: auto;"></iframe>

 Now this is beginning to work, at least in the above example.
-We still have an object that keeps state, but this can happen "behind the scenes".
+We still have an object that keeps state, but this is happenning behind the scenes.
 The main thing we needed to do was to join the rendering and state management, so that we are able to re-render whenever the state changes.

-Next, we will want to get to something more general than **useCount**.
-The first step to achieving this is by changing the variable name from **count** to state, and the method names to **useState** and  **setState**.
+Next, we will want to achieve something more general than **useCount**.
+We'll change variable name from **count** to **state**, and the method names to **useState** and  **setState**.
 Also, instead of having **MyReact** determine the initial value of the state, we will have the caller pass it as an argument:

 ```js
 const MyReact = {